Wines of Texas · Field Notes№ 027 · Hye, TX

 Words & photographs · Malana & Corey BreedRead · 7 minVisit info →

-William Chris sits on Highway 290 in Hye with the unhurried confidence of a place that knows what it is.
-This is not the curated estate polish you find farther east on the corridor.
-It is a working Hill Country winery that earned its reputation in the vineyard and cellar — and then kept going.
+William Chris sits on Highway 290 in Hye with the unhurried confidence of a place that knows what it is: a working Hill Country winery that earned its reputation in the vineyard and cellar — and, along the way, helped build the reputation of Texas wine itself.

-Sixteen years later, William Chris is the first and only Texas name on the World’s 50 Best Vineyards list — and the Austin Chronicle’s 2024 Winery of the Year.
-The Hye Society wine club has a waitlist.
-None of that reads like marketing when you are standing on the lawn with a glass in hand.
+Today, William Chris is the first and only Texas winery to earn a spot on the World’s 50 Best Vineyards list and was named the Austin Chronicle’s 2024 Winery of the Year.

 Plate 01Big sky over the vines · the kind of afternoon that sells the drive